andrewlayman/skyline/README.md

-Given a Github username and a year, renders a 3D model of their contribution chart.
+Given a GitHub username and a year, renders a 3D model of their contribution chart.
 The data is fetched via a serverless function ([repo](https://github.com/martinwoodward/json-contributions) which also calculates distribution data).

 ```
 ?username=<username>&year=<year>